Trustmarque/cloudmarque-docs/cloudmarque/tools/azure/install.md

 <div class="alert alert-info" role="alert">
   <h4 class="alert-heading">Local vs. pipeline installation</h4>
   <p>
     Deployments to test or production environments should be deployed via automated pipelines, typically triggered by changes to a configuration repository.
-The process is functionally identical to the one outlined below.
-The additional considerations and recommendations related to unattended deployment will be the subject of a future guide.
+The process is functionally identical to the one outlined below and outlined in a [separate guide](/tools/azure/pipelines.html).
   </p>
 </div>